rcarrata/rcarrata.github.io/_posts/2019-08-26-ocp4_upi_installation_aws.md

 openshift-install wait-for bootstrap-complete --dir=.
 ```

+## 6. Approving CSRs and finishing the Openshift installation

 **IMPORTANT STEP:**

 You must watch if the csrs are aprroved, if not you must approve them with the next command: